-75-904 Pole-top tTransfer devices for CMS Pole-top transfer devices shall be installed to the following requirements: a) the transfer device shall be approved for the purpose; b) the minimum rating of a transfer device shall be equal to or greater than 80% of the sum of all service boxes supplied; and c) the minimum clearances on the pole shall be those shown on Specification 41 1) 2) Installation of ground mounted transfer devices shall meet the requirements of Section 6.
-Pole-top mounted transfer devices for CMS shall: a) have a minimum ampacity rating equal to or greater than 80% of the sum of all service boxes supplied; b) meet the minimum clearances shown on Specification 41; and c) be permitted to be installed ahead of the service box without integral overcurrent protection, provided that it has a withstand rating equal to or greater than the available fault current levels -; and d) in compliance with the requirements of the supply authority.
+75-904 Pole-top tTransfer devices for CMS

+Pole-top transfer devices shall be installed to the following requirements:

+a) the transfer device shall be approved for the purpose;

+b) the minimum rating of a transfer device shall be equal to or greater than 80% of the sum of all service boxes supplied; and c) the minimum clearances on the pole shall be those shown on Specification 41

+- 1) Installation of ground mounted transfer devices shall meet the requirements of Section 6. - 2) Pole-top mounted transfer devices for CMS shall: - a) have a minimum ampacity rating equal to or greater than 80% of the sum of all service boxes supplied; - b) meet the minimum clearances shown on Specification 41; and - c) be permitted to be installed ahead of the service box without integral overcurrent protection, provided that it has a withstand rating equal to or greater than the available fault current levels.